milahu/collapseos/recipes/rc2014/sdcard/README.md

 own schematic with regards to the `M1` and `A2` lines and use two inverters instead.

-## Building your stage 3
+## Building your binary

-Using the same technique as you used in the `eeprom` recipe, you can append required words to your boot binary.
-There's only one required unit: `blk` from core words (B453).
-The SD card driver was already included in the base recipe to save you the troubles of rebuilding from stage 1 for this recipe.
+Your Collapse OS binary needs the SDC drivers which need to be inserted during Cross Compilation, which needs you need to recompile it from stage 1.
+First, look at B370.
+You'll see that it indicates a block range for the driver.
+That needs to be loaded.

+Open xcomp.fs from base recipe and locate acia loading.
+You'll insert a line right after that that will look like:

+    372 387 LOADR  ( sdc )

+Normally, that's all you need to do.
+However, you have a little problem: You're busting the 8K ROM limit.
+But it's ok, you can remove the linker's XPACKing
+line: because you'll have access to the blkfs from SD card, you can load it from there!

+Removing the linker from XPACKing will free enough space for your binary to fit in 8K.
+You also have to add `BLK$` to initialization routine.

+Build it and write it to EEPROM.

+If you want, once you're all set with the SD card, you can relink core words like you did in the base recipe for optimal resource usage.

 ## Testing in the emulator